-- you can’t pay rent because of loss of income, wages, hours or work or high medical expenses
+- You can’t pay your rent because of loss of income, wages, hours, work, or because of high medical expenses

-- if you were evicted, you would become homeless, need to move into a shelter, or with relatives.
+- You are trying your best to make a payment, and if you were evicted, you would become homeless, need to move into a shelter, or with relatives

 The Rhode Island Community Food Bank Food List is updated regularly to reflect changes in food assistance program operations in response to COVID.